-Sanctuaries often lose a sight of the fact they should be in it for the animals.
+Sanctuaries often loose sight of the fact

+they should be in it for the animals.
 Some get greedy or too political, attacking fellow animal owners and discrediting them to get more donations for themselves.
-They often adopt animals for political reasons: often a pet home might be available but a sanctuary that has more clout in the public eye steps in to take the animal preventing a responsible pet owner from doing the same.
+They have their own hypocritical agendas and often adopt animals for political reasons: often a pet home might be available but a sanctuary that has more clout in the public eyes steps in to take the animal just to prevent a responsible pet owner from doing the same.
 This is simply stupid, wasting sanctuary space with animals that can be in a pet home with individual attention, as opposed to an overcrowded sanctuary.
+Some get into stupid contest "who is the biggest sanctuary" in the state or the whole USA.
+Some go into lawsuits to fight for and get animals from high profile media cases, thus wasting valuable donations on lawyers instead of the animal care.